ofiwg/libfabric/man/fi_cxi.7.md

     used the provider will only export fi_info with old constants and will be incompatible with libfabric clients that been recompiled.

+*FI_CXI_COLL_FABRIC_MGR_URL*
+:   **accelerated collectives:** Specify the HTTPS address of the fabric manager REST API
+    used to create specialized multicast trees for accelerated collectives.
+This parameter is **REQUIRED** for accelerated collectives, and is a fixed, system-dependent value.

+*FI_CXI_COLL_TIMEOUT_USEC*
+:   **accelerated collectives:** Specify the reduction engine timeout.
+This should be
+    larger than the maximum expected compute cycle in repeated reductions, or acceleration can create incast congestion in the switches.
+The relative performance benefit of acceleration declines with increasing compute cycle time, dropping below one percent at 32 msec (32000).
+Using acceleration with compute cycles larger than 32 msec is not recommended except for experimental purposes.
+Default is 32 msec (32000), maximum is 20 sec (20000000).

+*FI_CXI_COLL_USE_DMA_PUT*
+:   **accelerated collectives:** Use DMA for collective packet put.
+This uses DMA to
+    inject reduction packets rather than IDC, and is considered experimental.
+Default is false.

+*FI_CXI_COLL_USE_REPSUM*
+:   **accelerated collectives:** Use the reproducible sum algorithm for double-precision
+    sum reductions.
+The CXI implementation supports all Linux/hardware rounding modes, matching the current Linux settings.
+IEEE floating-point addition is not associative, and in multi-processor (or multi-node) settings where the order of contributions is not fixed, results are not strictly reproducible.
+Setting this variable to true overrides the Linux sum and uses the reproducible sum algorithm, which is fully associative.
+Using this incurs no performance penalty within the fabric, but the on-compute-node performance will be slower, as it is done in software.
+Default is false.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>